 When we write down how we feel, we can gain control of our emotions and keep track of each day.
-This can help us see patterns in how we feel, find positives and explore solutions.
-Writing a journal helps to take all those thoughts of each day out of your head and place them somewhere else.
+This helps us see patterns in how we feel, find positives, and explore solutions.

+Writing a journal helps to take all those thoughts out of your head and place them somewhere else.

-Studies show that people who put a journal in their room and spend 10 minutes a day writing in it will increase their happiness dramatically over time.
+Studies show that people who put their journals in their room or spend 10 minutes a day writing in it, increase their happiness dramatically over time.
 Try putting it next to your bed in case you wake up in the middle of the night.